Pixadus/pixadus.github.io/content/exposition.md

 There's much to do in the coming days.
 I'll write once more just on or just the day before of my departure.

 To all of my friends and family and favorite people in the world, thanks for being part of my life.
+I love and adore you so much.